 2) Line item construction funds in the Federal budget by 2024 to enable initiation of construction by 2027 and avoid deauthorization in June 2024, and 3) Potential need for WRDA language to extend the construction authorization for the Mid-Bay project beyond 2024 to ensure that deauthorization does not occur and further jeopardize the project if federal funding is delayed.
-Construction authorization for the Mid-Bay project by WRDA 2014.
+Construction authorization for the Mid-Bay project was extended to June 2024 by WRDA 2014.